gonetz/GLideN64/projects/cmake/Readme.txt

--DANDROID=On - set if targeting an Android device -DMESA=On - set to disable Raspberry Pi autodetection -DGL_PROFILE=On - set to turn on GL profiling
+-DANDROID=On - set if targeting an Android device -DMESA=On - set to disable Raspberry Pi autodetection -DGL_PROFILE=On - set to turn on GL profiling -DNO_OSD=On - set to disable OSD text drawing